Information, effects, dosage, side effects

 The higher dose of astaxanthin significantly reduced the symptoms of heartburn, although this effect was particularly noticeable in patients infected with H. pylori.

 Additional work with patients suffering from dyspepsia confirmed the ability of astaxanthin (40mg per day) to reduce gastric inflammation in people who tested positive for H. pylori infection.

-Natural astaxanthin gives wild salmon its color.
-It is biosynthesized by living green microalgae (Haematococcus pluvialis).
+Natural astaxanthin gives wild salmon its colour.
+It is biosynthesised by living green microalgae (Haematococcus pluvialis).